forefireAPI/forefire/README.md

     >> HTTP command server listening on port 8000
     ```

-    This server provides a grafical user interver that you can access on your browser at http://localhost:8000/
+    This server provides a grafical user interface that you can access on your browser at http://localhost:8000/

 6. Run your first simulation
     - Run the command `include[real_case.ff]`